-- 1. Creates 100 users - 2.
-Creates 10,000 hashtags - 3.
-Saves the users and hashtags to the database - 4.
-Loops through the existing users and adds followers and tweets (each tweet has 2 random hashtags) - 5.
+- 2. Creates 10,000 hashtags - 3.
+Saves the users and hashtags to the database

+- 4. Loops through the existing users and adds followers and tweets (each tweet has 2 random hashtags) - 5.
 Saves the changes back to the store - 6.
 Writes out the time taken to the console

-10.2 MVC Nerd Dinner
+4.6.2 MVC Nerd Dinner

-Note: The source code for this example can be found in the solution [INSTALLDIR]\Samples\NerdDinner\BrightstarDB.Samples.NerdDinner.sln
+Note: The source code for this example can be found in the solution [IN-STALLDIR]\Samples\NerdDinner\BrightstarDB.Samples.NerdDinner.sln